-Xbox cloud gaming coming to iOS and PC in Spring 2021 – TechCrunch
+Xbox cloud gaming coming to iOS and PC in spring 2021 – TechCrunch

-Microsoft has shared some details about the roadmap for its cloud gaming service.
+Microsoft has shared some details about the road map for its cloud gaming service.
 In addition to Android devices, the company confirms that it plans to add support for more platforms.
-In Spring 2021, Microsoft will launch its cloud gaming service on iOS and on computers.
+In spring 2021, Microsoft will launch its cloud gaming service on iOS and on computers.

 Originally called Project xCloud, Microsoft’s cloud gaming service lets you play Xbox games on non-Xbox devices.
 The games run on a server in a data center near you.
 The video is streamed to your device, and your interactions are relayed to the server in real time.